isacdaavid/phd_thesis_markdown/source/11_chapter_3_justification.md

 differentiate their activity.
-It is suitable for exploratory studies in which task-related zones and dynamics must be first identified, so as to lay the groundwork for finer-grained measurement techniques that try to establish the finer cellular circuitry.
+It is suitable for exploratory studies in which task-related zones and dynamics must be first identified, so as to lay the groundwork for finer-grained measurement techniques that try to establish the finer cellular circuitry and chemistry.

 ## Particular

-The ongoing debate surrounding the cognitive mechanisms of facial expression perception will benefit from extra evidence, and more importantly, more sensible analysis techniques to derive the requisite evidence.[^novelty] <!-- EEG, etc. -->
+The ongoing debate surrounding the cognitive mechanisms of facial expression perception will benefit from extra evidence, and more importantly, more sensible analysis techniques to derive the requisite evidence.<!-- [^novelty] -->

 Multivariate and nonlinear methods have proved successful in the past extending the identification of more complex brain activity